kowshik78/Automation_Selenium-Java-POM-TestNG/README.md

 # <strong>magento.softwaretestingboard.com</strong>
+Ready-to-use UI Test Automation Architecture using Java and Selenium WebDriver.

 This repository contains an automated testing framework for a web application, utilizing Selenium WebDriver, TestNG, and Allure for reporting.
 The project is structured to provide a scalable and maintainable testing environment.